-Last year at the end of November, I got an offer to do a co-op placement with a company in Vancouver.
+Last year at the end of November, I got an offer for a co-op placement with a company in Vancouver.
 Starting January second.
 Short notice, but also exciting.

-I had never lived outside of Ontario before.
-I did not know too much about anything.
+I had never lived outside of Ontario before, and didn’t know too much about anything.
 So I started asking everyone I knew for advice.
 Friends, family, friends-of-friends, everyone had something to say.
-It turns out, everyone has advice.
 However not everyone has good advice.

-Having been there and back, I have written up some notes on what I found useful.
+Having been there and back now, I have written up some notes on what I found useful.
 Thanks goes to family, friends, friends-of-friends, and even strangers that shared some of their knowledge.

 A close second to the rain jacket is a pair of waterproof shoes.
 Whether boots, hiking shoes, or something else, you will be walking in the rain at some point.
 There is absolutely nothing worse than wet feet.
 While I went with boots, I would buy hiking shoes if I had to do it again.

-It is as bad as it sounds.
+The market is as bad as it sounds.
 Especially for co-op students, looking for a four or eight month rental.
-You really can not be picky.
-However you can still get an okay place short notice.
+You really can’t be picky.
+That being said, you can still get an okay place short notice.
 Thanks to UBC and Simon Fraser University being nearby, there are a good amount of students living nearby, and you can usually find an empty room.
 Yes, it will be more expensive than housing at school.

-As important as distance for housing, keep an eye on what main lines you are near.
-You can be twice as far, but if you are living on an express line you can commute around the city very easily.
-Key areas are Main and Cambie streets, and possibly Cornwall and 4th Ave. in Kitsilano.
+As important as distance for housing, keep an eye on what main transit lines are nearby.
+You can be twice as far, but if you are living on an express line you can commute around the city just as quickly.
+The key streets to look at are Main and Cambie.

 Finally, make peace with the fact that you will spend a fair bit of money.
 Not just on housing and food, but also on all of the experiences that are so close to you.
-When you can take public transit to skiing, it is very difficult to justify not going.
-With Seattle so close, and Victoria even closer, you will have many opportunities to spend money.
+When you can take public transit to skiing, it is very difficult to not go at least once.
+In addition, with Seattle so close, and Victoria even closer, you will have many opportunities to travel and spend even more.

 Buy a bicycle!
-Even though Vancouver already has world-class public transit, having a bike lets you go so much further on your own terms.
+Even though Vancouver already has world-class public transit, having a bike lets you go much further, on your own terms.

 Sign up for ZipCar.
-You rent cars by the minute, or by the day optionally.
+You rent cars by the minute, with a daily cap.
 You don’t really need them for in Vancouver, but they are critical if you want to do something further away for a day or even a weekend.

 Make an effort to keep in touch with family or friends.
 While the time zones are only three hours apart, that is enough to make a big difference.
 When everyone is working before you even wake up, you have few chances to catch up with others naturally.
-Plan some phone calls, skype chats, gaming sessions, or whatever it is.
+Plan some phone calls, skype chats, gaming sessions, or whatever you need to catch up.

 Be a tourist.
 Do it shamelessly.
-The Lonely Planet Pocket Vancouver book is $20 and is worth every penny in my opinion.
-Even just to have it as a reference of things to do nearby when you’re wandering around the city is a great resource.
-You don’t have to do everything, or even anything in it.
-Often finding a place the next door down from a recommended one is nearly as good, and way more affordable.
+I bought the Lonely Planet Pocket Vancouver book, although any guide will work.
+Having a reference of things to do nearby when you’re wandering around the city is fantastic for when you have a lull in your day.
+You don’t have to do everything, or even anything in the guidebook.
+Often finding a place the next door down from a recommended one is nearly as good, at a fraction of the price.